Table of contentsHow to use the efficiency calculatorWhat is efficiency?How to calculate efficiency?Real-life

 The fundamental law of energy conservation states that you cannot create energy.
-What follows is that the efficiency of any machine can never exceed 100%.
+Therefore, the efficiency of any machine can never exceed 100%.
 Nevertheless, you will probably come across articles saying that LED lights or heat pumps can have an efficiency of 300% or more.

 How is it possible?
 The apparent efficiency of 300% results from the definition of efficiency that we use.
 The electrical power supplied to LED lights might be actually lower than the output, but it doesn't mean that energy was created in the process.
 It merely means that the lights have received some heat energy from the surroundings and converted it into the output energy.
 As we aren't able to measure this additional input, the apparent efficiency rises above 100%.

 Even though you probably don't notice it, we apply the definition of efficiency to other real-life phenomena.
 Some examples include:

 Return On Investment (ROI).
 If you look at the ROI formula more closely, you will see that it's analogical to the efficiency equation.
 This value describes what the "efficiency" of your money on an investment is.
 Unlike energy efficiency, the ROI metric can (and in fact should) exceed 100% --- if it's lower than 100%, you're losing money!
 See the ROI calculator to learn more.

 Fuel efficiency.
 Even though the formula for MPG (miles per gallon) is not directly related to the efficiency equation, it describes how efficiently does your engine convert fuel to actual power.
 The less efficient the engine is, the more fuel it needs to cover the same distance.
 See our mpg calculator for more.

 How do I calculate the efficiency of a machine?

 To calculate the efficiency of a machine, proceed as follows: